Course Catalog

 1 credit

-This yearlong course introduces students to journalism from both practical and theoretical perspectives.
-Students will learn the basics of reporting, news and feature writing, editing, photography and design for both print and online media.
-They will develop a more sophisticated understanding of the modern news media and develop skills in research, organization, time management, decision making, critical thinking and problem solving.
-The course includes training in desktop-publishing software (Adobe Photoshop and InDesign).
-Successful students will be capable writers and curious individuals eager to do their best work, which will be published in the school’s newspaper, yearbook and website.
+This year-long course introduces students to journalism from both practical and theoretical perspectives.
+Students will learn the basics of reporting, news and feature writing, editing, photography, and design for both print and online media.
+They will develop a more sophisticated understanding of the modern news media and build skills in research, organization, time management, decision-making, critical thinking, and problem-solving.
+The course includes training in digital cameras, desktop publishing software (Adobe Photoshop, InDesign, and Bridge), and website content creation (WordPress).
+Successful students will be capable writers and curious individuals eager to do their best work, with their work published in the school’s newspaper, yearbook, and website.

 1 credit